Retrieval Enhanced Feedback via In-context Neural Error-book: Method

 \section{Method}

 The objective of this paper is to develop a structured Neural Error-book that systematically provides feedback to enhance model performance effectively.
 To achieve this, the Neural Error-book construction involves three distinct feedback formulation stages.
+The detailed pseudocode for our REFINE framework is presented in Appendix~\ref{sec:appendix_algorithm}.